basu1020/GOERLIMONS-NFT-Minter/README.md

 4 > Smart Contract - For this project I used Openzeppelin's ERC721 standard smart contract and added the CID of JSON metadata as my 'baseURI'.

-5 > Testing and Deploying the contract - I ran some important tests on my contract using Hardhat which is available in this repo and finally deployed it on GOERLI test network
+5 > Testing and Deploying the contract - I ran some important tests on my contract using Hardhat which is available in this repo and finally deployed it on GOERLI test network.

 6 > Frontend - By far the most popular frontend framework is ReactJS and I built my frontend using exactly that.

 7 > Deploying on IPFS - We all have heard that IPFS is the future of internet, so I wanted to get my hands dirty on it.
 I used Fleek to deploy this website on IPFS, here's the link - https://fleek.co/

 ![Screenshot (32)](https://user-images.githubusercontent.com/106004070/194916229-9bad7b2e-e343-437d-befb-a085e46e9b89.png)